Skip to main content

 caution

-Make sure to set a new and secure password for the following commands.
+Make sure to set a new and secure password for commands in follow-steps .
 Mina will never ask you for this password.
 Do not share this password with anyone.

 1. Use the minaprotocol/generate-keypair Docker image: